+2.1 This Pay Policy Statement applies to all employees covered by NBC local pay bargaining arrangements, which were introduced on 1 April 2015.

-- 2.1 This Pay Policy Statement sets out the Council's policies on:- - (a) the remuneration of its Chief Officers; - (b) the remuneration of the lowest paid employees; - (c) the relationship between remuneration of Chief Officers and other officers; - (d) other specific aspects of Chief Officer remuneration - 2.2 Remuneration in this context is defined widely to include not just pay but also charges, bonuses, fees, allowances, benefits in kind, increases in or enhancements of pension entitlements, and non-statutory termination payments. - 2.3 Chief Officers in this context means the Chief Executive (Head of Paid Service), Monitoring Officer, Directors and Heads of Service.
+It sets out the Council's policies on:

+- the remuneration of its Chief Officers; - the remuneration of its lowest paid employees; - the relationship between remuneration of Chief Officers and other officers; and other specific aspects of Chief Officer remuneration.

+- 2.2 Remuneration in this context is defined widely and includes not just salary, but other elements of remuneration including expenses, bonuses, performance related pay and other contractual arrangements that include possible future severance payments. - 2.3 For the purposes of the Pay Policy Statement, the term Chief Officer refers to the Chief Executive (Head of Paid Service), the Council's Monitoring Officer, Directors and Heads of Service.